Ready for some fun in the sun? Don’t let disabilities hinder you. Here are some tips for summer activities from us.

 What kind of accommodations are there at the location?
 This is especially important at events such as festivals or concerts where you might be severely limited if there aren’t proper standards in place for wheelchairs and your experience might be less than ideal.
 Make sure the event fits your needs.
-For example if you know you probably will not be able to walk around and stand all day, plan times and spots to rest.
+For example, if you know you probably will not be able to walk around and stand all day, plan times and spots to rest.
 If you have a wheelchair, pick routes around venues with the least resistance, or pick seating at concerts where your view won’t be blocked by people standing.

 Check Reviews of Locations

-You can find reviews or trip reports very easily on the internet.
-These can be helpful to getting a more personal and realistic account of the location or event you are thinking about going to.
+You can find reviews or trip reports very easily on the Internet.
+These can be helpful in getting a more personal and realistic account of the location or event you are thinking about going to.
 If you are really worried, it can help to call someone in charge and ask specific questions.
 Following along these lines, you yourself should leave a review to help people in your position in the future know what to expect.